NuGet/Home/accepted/2024/vulnerabilities-in-packages.config-restore.md

 > Package 'Contoso.Service.APIs' 1.0.3 has a known critical severity vulnerability, https://github.com/advisories/GHSA-1234-5678-9012.

-For performance considerations, vulnerability checks are only going to be performed when the packages.config restore downloads a package.

 ### Technical explanation

 An [AuditUtility](https://github.com/NuGet/NuGet.Client/blob/dev/src/NuGet.Core/NuGet.PackageManagement/AuditUtility.cs) already exists for packages.config projects, written along similar lines as the AuditUtility for PackageReference.